 Until the 2006 revision of the ICSID Arbitration Rules, the ICSID Rules, too, were silent with respect to the amicus curiae question.
 However, under the "old" ICSID rules, the practice had already emerged for tribunals to accept briefs of amici.
-For example, in the Suez/Vivendi case, the ICSID tribunal unanimously concluded that Article 44 of the ICSID Convention, which grants the tribunal residual power to decide procedural questions not treated in the Convention itself or the rules applicable to a given dispute, "grants it the power to admit amicus curiae submissions from suitable non-parties in appropriate cases".20 The revised ICSID rules integrate that practice in an explicit provision allowing tribunals to accept amicus briefs, with or without the consent of the parties.
+For example, in the Suez/Vivendi case, the ICSID tribunal unanimously concluded that Article 44 of the ICSID Convention, which grants the tribunal residual power to decide procedural questions not rules).
+The Interpretation also provides exceptions under NAFTA Articles 2101 (national security) and 2105 (information that would impede law enforcement or affect personal privacy), FTC Interpretation, supra note 1, at § A3.

+treated in the Convention itself or the rules applicable to a given dispute, "grants it the power to admit amicus curiae submissions from suitable non-parties in appropriate cases".
+The revised ICSID rules integrate that practice in an explicit provision allowing tribunals to accept amicus briefs, with or without the consent of the parties.